JNRowe/rdial/doc/background.rst

 * Works on all the platforms I regularly use; desktop, mobile phone, ZipIt, and more

-Now :mod:`rdial` is born, and I should be able to realise those dreams!
+Now :mod:`rdial` is born, and I can realise those dreams!

 Philosophy
 ----------

-There are a few interface choices in :program:`rdial` that may be need a little explanation.
-They may well be enough to deter you from using :program:`rdial` at all, but that is fine as there are :doc:`plenty more options <alternatives>` out there!
+A few interface choices in :program:`rdial` may be need a little explanation.
+Any one may well be enough to deter you from using :program:`rdial` at all, but that is fine as :doc:`other options <alternatives>` are out there!

 Explicit new tasks
 ~~~~~~~~~~~~~~~~~~

-    It is an error to attempt to start a task that doesn’t already exist in the
+    It is an error to try to start a task that doesn’t already exist in the
     database

 If you wish to create a new task you *must* give the :option:`rdial start
 --new` option when starting the task.
-This should hopefully catch typos and
+This should — with hope — catch typos
-task name “thinkos”, and it has proven to do so for me.
+and task name “thinkos”, and it has proven to do exactly that for me.

 Switch vs “stopstart”
 ~~~~~~~~~~~~~~~~~~~~~

-    It is an error to attempt to start a task when another is running, or switch a task when one is not running
+    It is an error to try to start a task when another is running, or switch a task when no task is running

-If you wish to start a new task you *must* stop the previous one.
+If you wish to start a new task you *must* stop the previous task.
 At first it seems natural to just accept that :command:`rdial start` should complete the previous task, but doing so encourages users to not be aware of their current state.

 Similarly, if you wish to switch to a new task then a task *must* be running.
-It might be convenient to make :command:`rdial switch` just start the new task if one is not running, but again it encourages users to be unaware of their current state.
+It might be convenient to make :command:`rdial switch` just start the new task if a task is not running, but again it encourages users to be unaware of their current state.